Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: The Optimized Supergeo Design Methodology

 The objective function balances on both the baseline outcome and key treatment effect modifiers using the Standardised Mean Difference (SMD).
 We use the SMD because it is a scale-free metric, which allows for the principled balancing of covariates with different native units and variances (e.g., population versus median income).
 The SMD for a variable $X$ between two groups $A$ and $B$ is defined as The objective is

 subject to

-This problem is solved efficiently using the Google OR-Tools CP-SAT solver.
+This problem is solved efficiently using the `scipy.optimize.milp` solver (or similar exact solvers).
+While the MILP optimisation problem is NP-hard in general, modern branch-and-bound solvers achieve practical tractability for moderate problem sizes ($N \le 1000$) by exploiting sparsity and pruning the search tree.
+The 30-second time limit we impose ensures the solver returns a high-quality feasible solution even when the global optimum remains unproven.
+To handle the absolute value terms in the objective function within a linear programming framework, we employ standard auxiliary variables.
+Specifically, for each covariate $k$, we introduce a non-negative continuous variable $u_k$ and impose constraints such that $u_k \ge \text{Difference}_k$ and $u_k \ge -\text{Difference}_k$.
+We then minimise the weighted sum of these $u_k$ terms.
 By creating groups that are well-balanced on the distributions of these key covariates we produce a design that is explicitly prepared for a subsequent high-precision distributional treatment effect analysis.